-This eggless carrot cake is made with no eggs and a secrete ingredient to keep it moist and delicious.
+This eggless carrot cake is made with no eggs and a secret ingredient to keep it moist and delicious.
 Made with fresh carrots and a tangy lemon frosting!

-I tested this recipe a number of different ways.
+I tested this recipe in a number of different ways.
 The best egg replacement I found and the secret ingredient in this cake is apple sauce!
 The apple sauce does a few things in this cake.
 It adds moisture and some natural sugars.
-The naturally occurring pectin in the apples helps add structure integrity to the cake which sets as the cake cooks.
-With the double leavening combination of baking powder and baking soda to help give the cake some lift, the pectin helps stop the cake collapsing back down again after its baked.
+The naturally occurring pectin in the apples helps add structural integrity to the cake which sets as the cake cooks.
+With the double-leavening combination of baking powder and baking soda to help give the cake some lift, the pectin helps stop the cake from collapsing back down again after it's baked.

-Here are my top tips and tricks for eggless baking (they are useful for regular baking to!):
+Here are my top tips and tricks for eggless baking (they are useful for regular baking too!):

-- Use fresh baking powder - Baking powder can loose its effectiveness overtime.
+- Use fresh baking powder - Baking powder can lose its effectiveness over time.
 If I want it perfect I always buy new baking powder.

 - Get it in the oven quickly - The leavening agents will start reacting as soon as they come in contact with the wet ingredients.
 Once mixed get your cake into the tin and into the oven asap.

-- Don't check on your cake to early - Opening the oven door lets out the heat and can cause your cake to collapse if it hasn't baking for long enough and had time to set.
+- Don't check on your cake too early - Opening the oven door lets out the heat and can cause your cake to collapse if it hasn't baked for long enough and had time to set.

 Pecans: I've tested this recipe both with and without pecans and I defiantly prefer it with pecans.
 The nuts add some texture and some good oils to the cake.
-You could use traditional walnut if you like or almonds or brazil nuts, or leave them out all together for a nut free alternative.
+You could use traditional walnut if you like or almonds or brazil nuts, or leave them out altogether for a nut-free alternative.

-Apple sauce: the secrete ingredient!
+Apple sauce: the secret ingredient!
 Apple sauce is a common replacement for eggs in baking.
-It helps add some much needed moisture.
+It helps add some much-needed moisture.
 The naturally occurring pectin in the apples helps give the cake some structural integrity.

 Cinnamon: ground cinnamon is a traditional spice to add to carrot cake.

-Nutmeg: some ground nutmeg is another tradition carrot cake spice and pairs beautifully with the carrots.
+Nutmeg: some ground nutmeg is another traditional carrot cake spice and pairs beautifully with the carrots.

 Ginger: ground ginger adds some lovely warmth to this recipe.